Documentation Index

 3.6 Provide the following:

-The "Storage Usage" field has been set by default to "Archive" since cloud storage can now only be used as archive destination.
+The Storage Usage field has been set to Archive by default, since cloud storage can now only be used as an archive destination.

 4. Create a Backup Archive job

-4.3 Setup archive mode to be once-off or as scheduled.
+4.3 Set up archive mode to be once-off or as scheduled.

-Select "Once-off Archive" to run the job once.
+Select Once-off Archive to run the job once.
 Define a start time from the calendar.

-Select "Archive as Scheduled" to schedule the archive job to automatically run on a daily, weekly, or monthly schedule.
+Select Archive as Scheduled to run the archive job automatically on a daily, weekly, or monthly schedule.

-Click "Next".
+Click Next.

-4.4 Choose "Cloud Object Storage" from Destination drop down list, and select the target Wasabi hot cloud storage from the Cloud Object Storage drop down list.
+4.4 Choose Cloud Object Storage from Destination drop down list, and select the target Wasabi Hot Cloud Storage from the Cloud Object Storage.

 4.5 Settings for Encrypted Transmission (ensure data security during data transfer), Retention Policy, and Speed Controller (optional) can be customized by clicking on the corresponding section.

-Click “Next” once the settings are configured as required.
+Click Next once the settings are configured.

 4.6 Review and confirm the job configuration.
-Click “Submit”.
+Click Submit.

 After the job is saved successfully, Vinchin Backup & Recovery will automatically archive data as schedule to Wasabi hot cloud storage.